Environmental Health & Safety

 The CAMPUS FIRE LOG required by 34 CFR 668.49 can be reviewed 24 hours a day.
 You can also contact Safety and Environmental Services (372-3227) during regular business hours.
 The fire log contains information related to current year fires.

 In Fall 2010 Tech Village Apartments began renovations which include updating Life Safety equipment to include modern monitoring, detection, and enunciating devices.
-As per Tennessee Board of Regents policy all Tech Village Apartment renovations will be completed by Fall 2016.

 Residential Life Policies